A Place to Wait for Admittance

 - People in my organization, trusted organizations, and guests: Everyone with a tenant or guest account, or those with accounts in federated (trusted) organizations, can join without waiting.

-- People in my organization and guests: Only people with accounts in the tenant directory can join without waiting.
+- People in my organization and guests: Only people with Azure AD member or guest accounts in the tenant directory can join without waiting.

-- People in my organization: Only tenant users can join without waiting.
+- People in my organization: Only tenant users (member accounts) can join without waiting.